azjimbo/Ingest_Statistics_Splunk_Dashboard/README.md

 There are two versions of this dashboard.
 The first uses a scheduled search that populates a summary index.
 The scheduled search that populates the index is in the instructions in the dashboard.
 The other one uses a |tstats query ( the _live version) and might not be suitable for larger environments.

-These Splunk Dashboards use data gathered in one hour samplings, then runs an algorithm to present when a Z Score exceeds a configurable setting.
+These Splunk Dashboards use data gathered in one hour samplings, then run an algorithm to present when a Z Score exceeds a configurable setting.

 This dashhoard will present Z Scores for:
 - The number of Hosts in each Sourcetype